 Q: What is carrying capacity (K) for this model?

-Q: Carrying capacity (K) represents one equilibrium point in this model.
-Try to find another equilibrium point- that is, a point where the population neither grows nor declines [Top Hat]
+Q: Carrying capacity (K) represents one equilibrium in this model.
+Try to find another equilibrium - that is, a value of abundance (N) where the population neither grows nor declines [Top Hat]

-Q: is this equilibrium a stable equilibrium or an unstable equilibrium?
+Q: is this equilibrium stable or unstable?
 [Top Hat]

-Hopefully it is clear why Allee effects can spell bad news for rare species that were once abundant!
+Hopefully it is clear why Allee effects can have devastating effects on small populations!

 And just for fun, here is some information about the passenger pigeon and its possible “de-extinction”